 Meditation is really having its moment this year, with more and more people reaping the benefits of daily practice.
 It’s a common misconception that meditation is about completely switching off when, in fact, it’s about becoming comfortable observing thoughts without engaging in them.
 Over time, this habit can have an incredible impact on stress and anxiety levels and truly boost your radiance from within.

 Meditation gives you time to recharge your batteries and helps you get in touch with what makes you happy and at peace.
-With so many apps available now, such as Headspace and Simple Habit, daily meditation practise has truly never been simpler.
+With so many apps available now, such as Headspace and Simple Habit, daily meditation practice has truly never been simpler.

 3. Get Your 8 Hours

 When we start the day on the wrong foot, it can be hard to shake that bad mood.
 By prioritising your sleep schedule, you’ll (hopefully!) wake up on the right side of the bed.
-Adequate rest will not only boost your mood, it will give you greater focus and clarity throughout the day.
+Adequate rest will not only boost your mood, but it will also give you greater focus and clarity throughout the day.
 Your productivity levels will be dramatically increased, reducing your chances of workplace stress.

 Sleep also affects your appetite hormones, so by getting enough sleep, you’re less likely to go reaching into the office cookie jar come 3 pm.